det-lab/docker-lesson/README.md

 * **[Installation](01_installation.md)**

-Shows how to install Docket Desktop on your system and verify that the installation is working.
+Shows how to install Docker Desktop on your system and verify that the installation is working.

 * **[Containers and Images](02_containers.md)**